Neurodiversity Affirmative Therapy Online in California - Neurodiversity Affirming Counseling

 Finding a "good fit" is a crucial element in the success of your treatment.
 Working with a therapist with a combination of skills and experience is essential to understanding your unique experience.
 Your therapist should be respectful and able to relate to your experience.
 They should be aware of sensory issues, overwhelm, anxiety associated with the neurodivergent experience, autistic burnout, healing from trauma, and communication issues.

 Online therapy for neurodiversity has other positive factors, such as increased privacy, no need to travel to appointments and worry about being late.
-You can join virtual sessions conducted online from anywhere with a good internet connection.
+You can join virtual sessions conducted online with an inclusive therapist from anywhere with a good internet connection.
 A free consultation can help you choose a professional you feel comfortable with before committing to a session.

 Neurodiversity Affirming Counseling: